JodisKripe/BYOVD/README.md

 - [X] Create IAT Parser to check for ZwTerminateProcess in kernel drivers
 - - [X] Move ZwTerminateProcessHunter to a standalone repository and add as submodule
 - [X] Create function to handle to IOCTL_CODE blast based on process name
+- [ ] Develop Writeups for all EDRKillers

 # Testing Kernel Drivers
 ## Create and start Service